aminakur/Rice-expression-diversity-analysis-under-drought-stress/README.md

-# Rice Transcriptome Expression Analysis: Drought Response Across 216 Accessions
+# Rice Transcriptome Analysis: Normal and Drought Conditions Across 216 Accessions

 This repository provides a comprehensive analysis of rice transcript expression variation under drought stress conditions.
-Using the extensive dataset from Groen et al. (2020, Nature), this Jupyter notebook investigates how specific rice transcripts respond to environmental stress across genetic diversity.
+Using the extensive dataset from Groen et al. (2020, Nature), this Jupyter notebook investigates how specific rice transcripts respond to environmental stress.
 The analysis pipeline serves as a template for examining any transcript from the dataset, with three representative transcripts analyzed as case studies to demonstrate the methodology and biological insights.

 ## Dataset